TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_4/policy.md

 2. Fetch the device details using get_device
 3. Create an automation using add_automation
 4. Create an automation schedule for automation from step 3 using add_new_schedule for the days required
-5. Create a state based trigger using create_trigger
+5. Create a state based trigger for the device from step 2 using create_trigger.
 6. Add a notification for the device using draft_notification
 7. Create automation action for the target device using add_automation_action
 8. Enable the automation using update_automation